PreMiD/Presences/.github/CONTRIBUTING.md

 As an open-sourced project, we welcome contributions with open arms.

-> You should ensure you read the entirety of this document before contributing to the repository.
-We require the following rules for good practice.

 ## Issues
 Issues are designed for tracking bugs, feature requests and service requets by using their associated templates.
 The content of each field should be detiailed thoroughly before being submitted.